molgenis/vip-inheritance-matcher/README.md

                              (.ped).
  -pb,--probands <arg>        Comma-separated list of proband individual
                              identifiers.
+ -c,--classes     			 Values in the VIPC subfield of VEP for which inheritance should be calculated.
  -f,--force                  Override the output file if it already
                              exists.
  -d,--debug                  Enable debug mode (additional logging).